SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%unban @Phxenix`

 **%unmute** `<@user>`
     Info: Admin only.
-Unmutes a user.
+Unmutes a user in both servers.
 Please use this in all cases to unmute someone.
 Mention the User or use User ID.
     Example: `%unmute @Phxenix`

-**%updatelevel <@user: Optional>**
+**%updatelevel** `<@user: Optional>`
     Info: Updates your level role or the one of the mentioned user according to your MEE6 level manually.
 Has a 10 minute cooldown.
 Note that this gets done anyways every 23 hours for everyone in the server.
     Example: `%updatelevel @Phxenix`